-At work, I’ve been asked how spoof an IP address, for a variety of reasons.
-The teams I usually work with, deal exclusively with Web Services, Web Applications, and C#.
-They’re very competent developers/engineers and occasionally some of the testing that they do, makes the development teams think that spoofing is required.
+At work, I’ve been asked how to spoof an IP address, for a variety of reasons.
+The teams I usually work with deal exclusively with Web Services, Web Applications, and C#.
+They’re very competent developers/engineers and occasionally some of the testing that they do makes the development teams think that spoofing is required.
 This got me thinking that perhaps there are a number of other folks who have this same question and a quick search & review of the topics on stack overflow confirmed that I was right.

 OSI Layer Model

 A key component to understanding how to actually spoof an IP address is one needs to have a vague understanding of the Open Source Interconnection 7 layer model.
-This is a model that describes how a computer takes a request from a web browswer or some other application at the application layer and goes out, to the network to fetch the data and bring it back.
-It’s important to understand that approximately 98% of of all active web development going on today takes place at the application layer or layer 7 of the OSI model.
+This is a model that describes how a computer takes a request from a web browser or some other application at the application layer and goes out, to the network to fetch the data and bring it back.
+It’s important to understand that approximately 98% of all active web development going on today takes place at the application layer or layer 7 of the OSI model.
 Your web browser, ftp client, mail client, or custom application all live at layer 7 in the model, for the most part and they’re all going to make a high level request over one protocol or another.
-In C#, typically the or are used for making such high level request.
+In C#, typically they are used for making such high level requests.

-The OSI layer model looks like this.
+The OSI layer model looks like this:

 When a request for a web page such as

 security.howellsonline.ca my application (Web Browser) in this case packages that application up, and sends it on down to layer 6,5,4,3.
 Layers 4 & 3 are where the interesting things start to happen, that domain name is turned into an IP address, packets are formed, containing the type of packet, the destination IP and the source IP, so I can get the data back.
-My pay load (Http Get request) in this instance is addressed, control measures on the flow are put into place and the information is pushed down to layers 2 & 1 which are the low level network (out onto the internet) and the pyhical network (cables, switches, routers) and with any luck in not to much time I’ll get some return information that will start to work it’s way back up the OSI stack containing my return payload which is the content you’re reading right now.
+My pay load (Http Get request) in this instance is addressed, control measures on the flow are put into place and the information is pushed down to layers 2 & 1 which are the low level network (out onto the internet) and the physical network (cables, switches, routers) and with any luck in not to much time, I’ll get some return information that will start to work its way back up the OSI stack containing my return payload which is the content you’re reading right now.

-The good news for web application developers and most application developers that want to make web requests is that there is not a need to really care what each and every layer of the OSI stack does and there is therefore a simplified version of the OSI model, commonly known as the TCP/IP stack.
+The good news for web application developers and most application developers that want to make web requests is that there is no need to really care what each and every layer of the OSI stack does and there is therefore a simplified version of the OSI model, commonly known as the TCP/IP stack.

-The TCP/IP stack looks like this
+The TCP/IP stack looks like this:

 You can clearly see that the TCP/IP stack is just a simplified version of the world where the TCP/IP stack considers the first 3 layers of the OSI model to be the application layer, and the last 4 to be data control and flow.

-To really understand this, and it’s critical that we do before proceeding any further lets consider a mapping of the TCP/IP stack to the OSI 7 layers.
+To really understand this, and it’s critical that we do before proceeding any further, let's consider a mapping of the TCP/IP stack to the OSI 7 layers.

-Looking at these 3 different views of the networking world, it should be apparent that if we make a high level request for a resource, it’s really to late to try to enforce any kind of spoofing once I’ve asked for that high level request to be sent.
+Looking at these 3 different views of the networking world, it should be apparent that if we make a high level request for a resource, it’s really too late to try to enforce any kind of spoofing once I’ve asked for that high level request to be sent.
 The reason is, once I send a high level request, libraries, other applications and drivers take over at lower 4 levels of the TCP/IP stack and figure out all the hard work for me, and I am left with little chance to jump in and try and influence the process.
 A high level request interacts with the high levels of the stacks and doesn’t leave me much of a chance to mess with anything.

 Spoofing an IP

 We should now have a clear understanding that if we truly want to spoof an IP address, we have to get our hands a little dirty and we cannot work any higher than layer 4 of the OSI model.
-In fact to truly be effective at spoofing an IP address we need to work just about the network layer and really work within layers 4 & 3 of the OSI model.
+In fact, to truly be effective at spoofing an IP address, we need to work just about the network layer and really work within layers 4 & 3 of the OSI model.
 In order to do this, we effectively need to use a low level language like C++.